 The following equal-time Poisson-bracket relations hold for conjugate pairs of variables:

 while all other brackets are zero.
-The time evolution is given by the total Hamiltonian, which for our system is a linear combination of the following constraints:
+The time evolution is governed by the total Hamiltonian, which, for our system, is a linear combination of the following constraints:

-where $K$ is the Ricci scalar and $\nabla_{\!i}$ is the covariant derivative, both w.r.t.~the metric $g_{ij}$.
-These constraints are first-class, and close an extension of the so-called \textit{hypersurface deformation algebra} \cite{HOJMAN197688,FlavioSDbook} (or rather \textit{algebroid} \cite{Blohmann:2010jd}).
-The first and the last lines in Eq.~\eqref{eq:EinsteinMaxwellConstraints} represent the Hamiltonian and Gauss constraints, which generate time evolution and electromagnetic gauge transformations respectively.
+Here, $K$ is the Ricci scalar and $\nabla_{\!i}$ is the covariant derivative, both with respect to the metric $g_{ij}$.
+These constraints are first class, and close an extension of the so-called \textit{hypersurface deformation algebra} \cite{HOJMAN197688,FlavioSDbook} (or rather \textit{algebroid} \cite{Blohmann:2010jd}).
+The first and last lines in \cref{eq:EinsteinMaxwellConstraints} represent the Hamiltonian and Gauss constraints, responsible for generating time evolution and electromagnetic gauge transformations, respectively.
 The three constraints $\mathcal{H}_i$ can be expressed (up to boundary terms) as a linear combination of Gauss and diffeomorphism constraints: